Ayan-dot/qi-interpreter/grammar.md

 ### 4.4 Expressions

-The Qi interpreter is required to go through the source code and build a tree with parent and child nodes that can be used to the model the structure of the code.
+The `qlang` interpreter is required to go through the source code and build a tree with parent and child nodes that can be used to the model the structure of the code.
 Expressions can include any of the following: